wlillisdev/quiz-master/README.md

  [View Contact Us Featuers](https://wlillisdev.github.io/quiz-master/contact-us.html)

   - It has a simple but elegant contact us form layout.
 That captures enough information so Quiz Master can follow up on the lead.
 And allows a user’s to quickly fill out the form with minimal information.
   - It also has a video background of question marks.
-It continues the animation theme from the home page it is fun and interesting.
+It continues the animation theme and quesion mark logo from the home page it is fun and interesting.

  ![Contact Us Form](assets/readme/contact-us.png)